 - Gold discoveries have declined steadily over the last 30 years, with experts asserting that all the world’s major deposits have likely been found.
 The supply of new gold is drastically decreasing.

 - Demand rising on dedollarization efforts.

 - Increased accessibility to gold.

-- Gold is seeing a growing number of investment vehicles emerge, offering new and diverse options for investors.
-These include “paper gold” investments into products like gold ETFs and mining stocks as well as the safer and more reliable option of buying physical gold, which has the advantages of physical ownership, intrinsic value, and baked-in scarcity.
+- Gold is seeing a growing number of investment options emerge, offering new choices for investors.
+These are completely different from the more reliable option of buying physical gold, which has the advantages of physical ownership, intrinsic value and limited supply.

 With a diminishing supply, inflationary cash policies, and more sophisticated ways to gain gold exposure, the market’s appetite may well increase.
 If you’re interested in using your retirement account to purchase gold, visit this page for more information, or read about some of the other options for investing in precious metals here.